 At Hugh Christie School, we know completing home learning is essential to long-term academic success.
 It allows our pupils to extend their learning and to reinforce what has been learnt in class.

 If pupils are absent from school, it is still their responsibility to still complete the home learning tasks and to catch up when they are better.
 Please click here to view the Homework Timetable for Semester 1 in 2023.

-Every day, pupils expected to study a minimum of one hour and a maximum of 90 minutes.
-Home learning will be made up of three elements:
+Every day, pupils are expected to study a minimum of one hour and a maximum of 90 minutes.
+Home learning will be made up of four elements: